Upcoming keynote speakers

 Nikki Jackson, VP & Regional Executive, Federal Reserve Bank of St. Louis

 Nikki Jackson leads the Louisville Branch of the Federal Reserve Bank of St. Louis.
 The Louisville Branch is focused on community development and education, as well as regional economic research and policy input.
 The branch covers western Kentucky, metro Louisville and southern Indiana.
 Formerly, Ms. Jackson was personnel cabinet secretary for the Commonwealth of Kentucky and chief human resources officer for Charter Schools USA.
-Join us to learn from a woman leading her organization in a role that “taps more into who I am versus what I’ve been trained to do.”
+It was refreshing to hear from a woman leading her organization in a role that “taps more into who she is versus what she’s been trained to do.”

 June 14, 2016